Shop for a new computer

 Please also read the following points.

 Manufacturers.
 I don't care who made the computer as long as it meets the other criteria.
 Choose a major manufacturer because it's less expensive than paying someone to build one for you.
-FYI, Lenovo took over IBM's personal computer division, and Asus has been making motherboards longer than they've been selling complete computers.
-Dell is good.
-Toshiba has been making laptops forever.
-Others are also good, including HP and Acer.

 Where to buy.
 Wherever you want.
 Best Buy is the only specialty electronics store in town.
-Costco, Office Max, Office Depot, Base Exchange have very few models to choose from.
-I recommend shopping online to get the specs I suggest, especially for an SSD.
-The websites below are listed because they offer filtering for specs.
+Costco, Office Max, Office Depot, Base Exchange have only a few models to choose from.
+I recommend shopping online to get the specs I suggest.

 Price range.
 I cannot recommend a bargain-priced computer, but at the same time, you need not overbuy.
 If you get something in the price range above, it's hard to go wrong.